Inundated with fear-based headlines, medical statistics and inflated stories, we search and find solutions in our own and other’s religious truths.

 The technical term is ‘ecumenical dialogue.’
 The Mother Church as well as local communities are in various stages of formal dialogue with Christian councils and organizations around the world.
 This blog is an open, transparent discussion about these relationships.We encourage you to enter the conversation by contributing your own comments after the blog postings.
-The Ecumenical Team of bloggers include Shirley Paulson (Committee for Ecumenical Affairs), Janet Horton, Madelon Maupin, Brian Talcott, and Maryl Walters.
+The Ecumenical Team of bloggers include Shirley Paulson (Committee for Ecumenical Affairs), David Corbitt, Madelon Maupin, Deanna Mummert, and Maryl Walters.

 For many months, I had attended meetings of my local clergy association, as a representative of my Christian Science church.
 But the conversation went nowhere, even when I offered something uplifting or complimentary.
 One night, everything changed.

 Have you ever felt like you were not getting your point across clearly?
 While engaged in a conversation with someone from another Christian denomination, have you ever had thoughts that you were either “watering down” your explanation or rambling on?